01 / What are….?

 How often should I have my heating and cooling equipment inspected?

 Semi annual inspections are very important for achieving maximum performance and improving the life expectancy of your heating and cooling equipment.
 Some companies require annual inspections to receive warranty coverage.
-Generally is important to have your unit inspected during the fall season and during the spring season.
+Generally, it’s important to have your unit inspected during the Spring and Fall seasons.

 05/ In the winter…..?